fagan2888/xgrid/README.md

 p = psychopomp('address.of.remote');
 ```

 It's that simple.
 All other operations are transparent, and all commands are the same whether you are using a local cluster or a remote cluster.

-### Important caveat

-Keep in mind that the psychopomp daemon runs on a 5-second timer, so every command you write will take ~5 seconds to execute.
-When you're fetching data from the remote, budget at least 10 seconds to be safe.

-If you're writing a script that operates on remotes, liberally sprinkle your code with `pause(6)` after every remote operation.
+Psychopomp handles all the communication with other computers, including running jobs, moving files -- everthing.

 ## Examples